 Visit Seven Lochs Wetland Park where ancient lochs, woodland walks, a wealth of wildlife and over 10,000 years of history are waiting to be discovered.

-The parks' lochs are kettle ponds, formed when the glaciers of the last ice age receded, leaving depressions in the ground which filled with water.
-The freshwater of the inland lochs have, over the last 10,000 years, supported and sustained a vast array of wildlife as well as human habitation.
+The parks' lochs are kettle ponds, formed when the glaciers of the last ice age melted.
+Over the last 10,000 years the freshwater of these inland lochs has supported a vast array of wildlife as well as human habitation.

-Today, the lochs and wetlands are host to a variety of wetland birds.
-Each winter, majestic whooper swans make a 1000km journey from Iceland to the parks waters, grey heron hunt at the loch margins, while in spring great crested grebe perform their elaborate courtship dance.
-The lochs offer easy viewing of these, and many other birds and Hogganfield Loch is classed as Glasgow's most important site for wetland wildlife.
+Today, the lochs and wetlands are home to a variety of wetland birds.
+Each winter majestic whooper swans make a 1000km journey from Iceland to the parks waters, grey heron hunt at the loch margins, while in spring great crested grebe perform their elaborate courtship dance.
+Hogganfield Loch and Drumpellier Country Park offer easy viewing of these birds.

-Explore the woodlands of the park to discover the bustling birdlife - brightly coloured bullfinch and goldfinch, buzzards soaring over the trees, secretive kingfishers, or the ghost-like shape of a barn owl hunting at dusk.
-You can also catch a glimpse of roe deer., especially at Bishop Loch.
-There is also an abundance of insect -life including insect-eating sundew plants, fast flying dragonflies, bees and butterflies including green hairstreak and the small pearl-bordered fritillary - two rare butterflies that can be found at Cardowan Moss.
+Explore the park's woodlands to discover bustling birdlife - brightly coloured bullfinch and goldfinch, buzzards soaring over the trees, secretive kingfishers, or the ghostly shape of a barn owl hunting at dusk.

-With almost 50km of paths within the park, there are plenty of opportunities to explore the Seven Lochs by foot of bike.
-The parks at our visitor centers offer a range of short, easy nature walks - perfect for people of all ages and abilities - as well as longer walks and bike rides for people looking to explore a bit further.
+With almost 50km of paths around the park there are plenty of opportunities to explore the Seven Lochs by foot or bike.
+Parks and nature reserves offer a range of short, easy nature walks - perfect for people of all ages and abilities - as well as longer walks and bike rides for people looking to explore further.

-The Seven Lochs Trail is a great way to explore the Park.
-This 10km signposted trail links Drumpellier Country Park on the edge of Coatbridge to Hogganfield Park in Glasgow.
-The trail uses well surfaced paths as well as short stretches along quiet roads and is suitable for walking and cycling.
-The trail takes in lochside paths and woodland walks through local nature reserves and past historic sites.
-You can download the trail here.
+The Seven Lochs Trail follows lochside paths and woodland walks through local nature reserves and past historic sites, and is a great way to explore the Park.
+The 10km signposted route links Drumpellier Country Park on the edge of Coatbridge to Hogganfield Park in Glasgow.
+Using well surfaced paths as well as short stretches along quiet roads the trail is suitable for walking and cycling.
+Download the trail here.

-Three Medal Routes have been developed to help visitors explore the wonderful woodland around Bishop Loch or explore in a new way with our Bishop Loch Creative Exploration Pack which has lots of creative ideas and innovative activities that will help you make the most of your travels.
+Three Medal Routes have been developed to help visitors explore the wonderful woodland around Bishop Loch, or explore in a new way with A Sense of Bishop Loch Exploration Pack which has lots of creative ideas and innovative activities to help you make the most of your travels.

-The Monklands canal, which drew water for all seven lochs within the park, was fundamental to the industrial success of Glasgow and North Lanarkshire during the late 18th century/early 19th centuries.
-A significant well preserved length of the canal survives in the park and makes for a pleasant stroll.
+The Monkland Canal drew water for all seven lochs within the park, and was fundamental to the industrial success of Glasgow and North Lanarkshire in the 18th / 19th centuries.
+A significant well preserved length of the canal survives in the park at Bargeddie, and makes for a peaceful stroll.
 You can also visit the nearby Summerlee Museum of Scottish Industrial Life where the Gartsherrie Branch of the canal can still survives in excellent condition.

-The fantastic Crannog play area at Lochend Loch is a place where kids of all ages can let their imagination run wild.
-Themed as an Iron Age dwelling, and populated with carved animals, kids can climb, slide and swing through time.
+Kids of all ages can let their imagination run wild at our crannog play area at Lochend Loch.
+Themed as an Iron Age dwelling - and populated with carved animals - you can climb, slide and swing through time.